Work

 Focus: Customer discovery, persona validation, pricing insights

-I was engaged during Drop Bio’s early product development phase to help the team understand who their ideal customer profile was and how to price their preventive health service.
+I was engaged during Drop Bio’s early product development phase to clarify the ideal customer profile, understand trust drivers in preventative health, and inform pricing strategy for a subscription-based service.
 Over 4 weeks, I conducted 45 interviews across diverse demographics, synthesized insights using Dovetail, and validated or refined four key personas.
 The work informed marketing strategy, pricing models, and laid the foundation for future journey mapping and feature ideation.

 Team & Collaboration